David Dorman

 David W. Dorman (born 1954) is an American Telecommunications executive and founding partner of Centerview Capital Technology Partners.
-Dorman is currently Non-Executive Chairman of the Board of CVS Health Corporation and serves on the boards of PayPal Holdings, Inc., Yum!
-Brands, Inc. and the Georgia Tech Foundation.
-Dorman was a board member of Motorola, Inc. since 2006, was elected Non-Executive Chairman of the Board in 2008 and retired from his board position in May 2015.
+Dorman is currently Non-Executive Chairman of the Board of CVS Health Corporation and serves on the boards of PayPal, Yum!
+Brands and the Georgia Tech Foundation.
+Dorman was a board member of Motorola since 2006, was elected Non-Executive Chairman of the Board in 2008 and retired from his board position in May 2015.
 Dorman also was a board member of Scientific Atlanta until the company was acquired by Cisco Systems in 2006.

 Early life and education

 Dorman was born in Georgia, and graduated from the Georgia Institute of Technology in 1975 with a bachelor's degree in industrial management.

-Early career
+Career

 Dorman joined a company that was to become Sprint Communications in 1981 as employee number 55.
 He climbed the corporate ladder to become President of Sprint Business - with 10,000 employees and revenues of $4.5Bn by the time he was 35.

 Dorman became the youngest CEO of a Baby Bell company at the age of 39 following the decision to join Pacific Bell as President & CEO in 1994.
 The company was acquired by SBC Communications in 1997, and Dorman resigned shortly thereafter to join early news aggregation service PointCast as CEO.
 Despite lofty expectations PointCast failed to deliver on its potential, and Dorman subsequently left to become CEO of Concert Communications Services, a joint venture between BT and AT&T.